A Novice's Guide to the Internet Engineering Task Force

 "An Internet-Draft is NOT a means of 'publishing' a specification; specifications are published through the RFC mechanism....
 Internet-Drafts have no formal status, and are subject to change or removal at any time.
 Under no circumstances should an Internet-Draft be referenced by any paper, report, or Request-for-Proposal, nor should a vendor claim compliance with an Internet-Draft".

 An I-D should have approximately the same format as an RFC.
 Contrary to many people's beliefs, an I-D does not need to look exactly like an RFC, but if you can use the same formatting procedures used by the RFC Editor when you create your I-Ds, it will simplify the RFC Editor's work when your draft is published as an RFC.
-[RFC2223], "Instructions to RFC Authors", describes the submission format.
-There is also a tool called "xml2rfc", available from http://xml.resource.org, that takes XML-formatted text and turns it into a valid Internet-Draft.
+RFC 2223, "Instructions to RFC Authors", describes the submission format.
+There is also a tool called xml2rfc, that takes XML-formatted text and turns it into a valid Internet-Draft, you can also use a tool called kramdown, that takes markdown-formatted text and turns it into a valid Internet-Draft.